Richasy/FantasyCopilot/README.md

 ---

-"Fantasy Copilot" integrates Open AI and Azure's AI services, dedicated to building a personal assistant tool with a large language model as the core and high scalability.
+**Fantasy Copilot** integrates Open AI and Azure's AI services, dedicated to building a personal assistant tool with a large language model as the core and high scalability.

 ## 🙌 Simple Start